Vive Lafayette! Fayetteville Celebrates Lafayette's 250th Birthday (2007)

 March 3, 2019

-Follow “The Sound of Music” to SkyView on Hay at 12:30 pm on Sunday, March 3 for the Lafayette Society’s annual luncheon social.
-“The Amazing Thiriots” – Fayetteville’s very own version of the von Trapp Family – will make a musical contribution to the festive atmosphere while we nosh and socialize, then entertain you with a short but captivating program afterwards.
-Reservation forms will be in your mailbox soon.
-Can’t wait? (or misplaced your form) – You can download a fresh one here!
+Lafayette Society members followed “The Sound of Music” to SkyView on Hay at 12:30 pm on Sunday, March 3 for the Lafayette Society’s annual luncheon social.
+“The Amazing Thiriots” – Fayetteville’s very own version of the von Trapp Family – made a musical contribution to the festive atmosphere while we noshed and socialized, then entertained us with a short but captivating program of musical selections.

 2018 Lafayette Birthday Celebration